National Hurricane Center: Organization

-Hurricane Specialists Unit
+Hurricane Specialist Unit

-Known as the NHC from 1995 through 2010, the hurricane specialists within the hurricane specialists unit (HSU) are the chief meteorologists that predict the actions of tropical storms.
+Known as the NHC from 1995 through 2010, the hurricane specialists within the Hurricane Specialist Unit (HSU) are the chief meteorologists that predict the actions of tropical storms.
 The specialists work rotating eight-hour shifts from May through November, monitoring weather patterns in the Atlantic and Eastern Pacific oceans.
 Whenever a tropical or subtropical cyclone forms, they issue advisories every six hours until the storm is over.
 Public advisories are issued more often when the storm expected to be of tropical storm or hurricane intensity threatens land.
 The specialists coordinate with officials in each country likely to be affected.
 They forecast and recommend watches and warnings.

 During the hurricane season, the HSU routinely issues their Tropical Weather Outlook product, which identifies areas of concern within the tropics which could develop into tropical cyclones.
 If systems occur outside the defined hurricane season, the HSU issues special Tropical Weather Outlooks.
 Backup responsibility for their northeast Pacific area resides at the Central Pacific Hurricane Center (CPHC), and vice versa if CPHC were to have communication issues.
 North Atlantic responsibilities are backed up by the Weather Prediction Center (WPC).
 Routine coordination occurs at 1700 UTC each day between the Weather Prediction Center and National Hurricane Center to identify systems for the pressure maps three to seven days into the future within the tropics, and points for existing tropical cyclones six to seven days into the future.
 Outside of the hurricane season, the specialists concentrate on public education efforts.

 On April 30, 2020, senior hurricane specialist Lixion Avila retired after working at the NHC since 1987.
 On January 3, 2022, it was announced that senior hurricane specialist Stacy Stewart, who also served in the U.S. Navy reserves, retired after working at the NHC since 1999.
 He retired due to surgeries and post-surgical effects after being injured in Iraq.

 Tropical Analysis and Forecast Branch

 The Tropical Analysis and Forecast Branch (TAFB, formerly the Tropical Satellite Analysis and Forecast unit and the Tropical Analysis Center) is a part of the National Hurricane Center and was created in 1967.
 The TAFB is responsible for high seas analyses and forecasts for tropical portions of the Atlantic and Pacific between the Prime Meridian and the 140th meridian west poleward to the 30th parallel north in the northeast Pacific Ocean and the 31st parallel north in the northern Atlantic Ocean.
-Unlike the Hurricane Specialists Unit (HSU), TAFB is staffed full-time around the year.
+Unlike the Hurricane Specialist Unit (HSU), TAFB is staffed full-time around the year.
 Other responsibilities of the TAFB include satellite-derived tropical cyclone position and intensity estimates, WSR-88D radar fixes for tropical cyclones, tropical cyclone forecast support, media support, and general operational support.
 The Ocean Prediction Center backs up TAFB in the event of a communications outage, and vice versa.